DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.md

 Well it isn\'t quite a turnkey solution, but it\'s close.
-You need this shield and an Arduino Uno or Mega and then to download our free `DCCInspector-EX </download/ex-dccinspector>`{.interpreted-text role="doc"} file and upload it to your microcontroller with the
+You need this shield and an Arduino Uno or Mega and then to download our free `DCCInspector-EX </download/ex-dccinspector>` file and upload it to your microcontroller with the
 \|Arduino IDE\|.
 This is really a well-designed board.
 It is not only a packet sniffer, but can also be used as a decoder with different software.
 It has a wealth of configuration options and can even deliver